 Let’s be honest, audio books are a pain.

+I'm going to age myself as a teacher.
 I cannot tell you the number of times in my years as a teacher that I looked over and saw tape SPEWING out of a cassette player attended by children with looks of total shock and fear in their eyes.
 We have CDs and iTunes now, but still.
 They’re expensive to acquire and a pain to make available and organize.
 Online books give us the opportunity to offer children hundreds of books with little or no effort on our part.
 That’s a win.

 Why audio books?
 Kids need to hear books.
 And more books.
 And then some more.
 This is how they develop the concept of story, fluency, and develop vocabulary.
 Auditory books are even more important for your struggling readers.
 It gives them the opportunity to independently access books that are on their interest level even if they are not their reading level.
 Struggling to read should not exclude a child from loving books.